 · Emerald House – 24/7 residential care services for adults – capacity for 10 individuals

-Revenue – total revenues are budgeted at $9.8 million.
-Of that 9.8 million, 87% are earned through the provision of services to the community.
-Medicaid revenues represent 90% of all service revenues and are budgeted at 7.6 million.
+Revenue – total revenues are budgeted at $9.4 million.
+Of that 9.4 million, 84% are earned through the provision of services to the community.
+Medicaid revenues represent 76% of all service revenues and are budgeted at 7.6 million.
 Grants, donations and other income are expected to amount to 1.3 million this fiscal year.
+Support from Monadnock United Way is just under $200,000 for FY 2018.

 Roles of the Incorporators